jjaffeux/avatars-io-php/README.md

 THIS IS A VERY EARLY STAGE WRAPPER FOR AVATARS.IO.
 However, the API will remain stable you can use it and nothing will break in the future.

+Won't work on it before next week, the current version is only a fast code to learn the avatars.io API, coming next :
+- tests
+- injectable httpclient
+- more features (better handling of url generation for example)
+- refactoring

 [![Build Status](https://secure.travis-ci.org/jjaffeux/avatars-io-php.png?branch=master)](http://travis-ci.org/jjaffeux/avatars-io-php)